sandialabs/sceptre-docs/08-sceptre-user-app.md

 ### SCADA Server

 - `type: scada-server`
 - `project`: Project file for mySCADA software.
+If no project file is given, a project file will be created using the OPC config to create a basic HMI with a list of all tag names and associated tag values.
 - `automation`: Automation file for mySCADA software start up.
+If no automation file is given, an alternative method of automation described in the `scada.mako` will be used, but this auotmation may have issues depending on VM screen resolution depending on your build.

 ### HMI
 - `type: hmi`